RoyalIcing/tela/readme.md

 ## Getting started

-You must define the following CSS variables:
+You may define the following CSS variables:

 ```css
 :root {